 - 1. If necessary, open the remote node record.
 The Edit Record dialog box is displayed. - 2.
-Click the TLS/SSL Protocol tab. - 3.
-To enable external authentication in a remote node record, click Yes in the Enable External Authentication box.
+Click the External Authentication tab. - 3.
+Choose one of the following options: - To enable external authentication on the remote node, click Yes in the Enable External Authentication box. - To disable external authentication on the remote node, click No. - To default to the external authentication setting defined in the .Local node record, click Default to Local Node.